-- Try a different cut of beef, or replace the steak with chicken or shrimp.
+- Try a different cut of beef, or replace the steak with grilled chicken or shrimp.

 - Use a different type of lettuce, baby spinach, or baby kale.

-- Add more vegetables, like thinly sliced red onion, mushrooms, bell pepper, or whatever you like best.
+- Add more vegetables, like thinly sliced cucumber, radishes, mushrooms, bell pepper, or whatever you like best.
 Pickled red onions are really good on this salad, too.